bootchk/GimpFu-v3/readme.txt

 I use Vagga tool for development containers.

 The vagga.yaml script builds a userspace container, and has commands to execute in the container.

 In other words, the vagga.yaml script completely builds a dev system, installing the base OS, all dependencies, and building babl, gegl, and Gimp.
-All in one script.

 Vagga:
     - knows when it needs to rebuild.